 Tobacco use, not including exposure to second-hand smoke, is the leading cause of preventable death in the United States.
-An estimated 437,000 deaths occur annually to current or former smokers that are attributable to tobacco use, including 82 percent of 158,530 lung cancer deaths and 24 percent of 412,590 heart disease deaths in the United States from 2005 to 2009.
-Tobacco's toll is not only physical, but also economic, as smoking costs the United States approximately \$132.5 to 175.9 billion each year in direct medical costs and \$156 billion from productivity losses.
-While cigarette smoking is still the predominant form of tobacco use in the United States among adults, ENDS use has seen a huge increase among adolescents and is now more common among youth than cigarette smoking.
-Although the short-term health risks of ENDS use may be less than those of cigarettes, the long-term effects of these products on morbidity and mortality are not yet clear.
-However, the 2014 Surgeon General's Report on smoking concluded that exposure to nicotine during adolescence may have lasting adverse consequences for the still- developing adolescent brain.
-These consequences may include longlasting effects on brain function including cognition.
-Additionally, one observational study found an adjusted odds ratio (AOR) for myocardial infarction in adults who used e-cigarettes daily (AOR 1.79, 95 percent CI 1.20 to 2.66 versus daily cigarette use (AOR 2.72, 95 percent CI 2.29 to 3.24).
+An estimated 437,000 premature deaths occur annually among current or former smokers that are attributable to tobacco use, including 82 percent of 158,530 lung cancer deaths and 24 percent of 412,590 heart disease deaths in the United States from 2005 to 2009.8 Tobacco's toll is not only physical, but also economic, as smoking costs the United States approximately \$132.5 to 175.9 billion each year in direct medical costs and \$156 billion from productivity losses.
+While cigarette smoking is still the predominant form of tobacco use in the United States among adults, e-cigarette use has seen a huge increase among adolescents and is now more common among youth than cigarette smoking.
+Although the short-term health risks of e-cigarette use may be less than those of cigarettes, the long-term effects of these products on morbidity and mortality are not yet clear.
+10 The 2014 Surgeon General's Report on smoking concluded that exposure to nicotine during adolescence may have lasting adverse consequences for the still-developing adolescent brain.
+8 These consequences may include long-lasting effects on brain function including cognition.
+11,12 Additionally, one observational study found an adjusted odds ratio (AOR) for myocardial infarction of 1.79 (95% CI, 1.20 to 2.66) in adults who used e-cigarettes daily and 2.72 (95% CI, 2.29 to 3.24) in those who used cigarettes daily.
+13